tetsuo/tetsuo.github.io/articles/mailroom-ii.md

 > The time to wait for accumulating enough notifications to fill a batch.

 Instead of hammering the database every millisecond or immediately after a few notifications arrive, the collector also waits up to **X** milliseconds before processing tokens (where **X** is the **batch timeout**).
 If fewer than the batch limit have arrived during that window, the collector will still dequeue whatever did arrive—but it won't keep pulling more immediately.
-In effect, this ensures that surges of tokens are smoothed out over time (i.e., "batched").
+In effect, this sets an upper limit on how long new tokens can linger around before being handed over to the email sender.

 #### Example